 - Must successfully undergo a comprehensive background investigation, physical examination and psychological examination.

 - Eligible to obtain and maintain Commonwealth of Massachusetts License to carry a firearm.

 - Eligible for Special State Powers pursuant to Chapter 75, Section 32A and Special Deputy Sheriff for Bristol County appointments.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIRED:

-- Working knowledge and understanding of State Laws, rules and regulations, and ability to interpret new laws, rules and regulations correctly and accurately.
+- Working knowledge and understanding of State Laws, rules and regulations, and ability to interpret new laws, rules and regulations, and collective bargaining agreements correctly and accurately.